The Survival Guide to Purim With Kids: 7 Tips for Managing the Purim Activities Stress-Free

 Yeah, don’t worry, even my trance-like self recognizes the absurdity of this hallucination.
 My real goal is to embrace the day and just bring it from extremely insane to mildly insane.

-We’ll save intoxicated husbands for another time, but how should we approach our candy-stuffed, over-tired, hyper-stimulated, food-smeared, bleary-eyed offspring, and turn the day from a kvetch-fest to a joy-fest?
+How should we approach our candy-stuffed, over-tired, hyper-stimulated, food-smeared, bleary-eyed offspring, and turn the day from a kvetch-fest to a joy-fest?

 I’ve asked some of my fellow females for their magic tricks, and here’s what I got.